 Working with a professional IT team through this process is vital for implementation.
 In the absence of an in-house tech team, your IT vendor can provide an audit of current phone/internet bills.
 Carrier consultations and analysis for telephone and internet/WAN access is part of this process.

-Small businesses that rely heavily on internet will find redundant internet connection a lifesaver.
+Small businesses that rely heavily on internet will find redundant internet connection a lifesaver, and whatever you pay upfront could easily pay for itself in the event of an outage.
 This is particularly important when the likelihood of losing an internet connection is high.
 Unplanned downtime due to internet outages is costly.
 IT downtime, including internet outages, results in billions of dollars in lost revenue each year.
 Productivity costs can also be high, and the damage to your reputation is difficult to put a price tag on.